eth1x-finality-gadget-working-group/pm/calls/call_000.md

 - At least two ways to do this i.) have operators run a separate Eth2 client alongside their Eth1 client or ii.) embed an Eth2 client inside of Eth1.
 [16:35](https://youtu.be/ot_io5Xi13M?t=995)
 - Having each Eth1 node connect to a separate Eth2 node seems like the most straight forward solution.
 [18:10](https://youtu.be/ot_io5Xi13M?t=1090)
 - Possibility for "herd immunity" where Eth1 nodes that are connected to the beacon chain filter out Eth1 blocks with bad finality information.
+Involves the scenario where a third-party/miner/etc. is putting finality data inside the eth1 protocol so that nodes not following the beacon chain can still access it.
 [18:39](https://youtu.be/ot_io5Xi13M?t=1119)
 - The Eth2 lightclient protocol is very simple, but it depends on phase 1, so a phase 0 finality gadget would require Eth1 node operators to also run a full beacon node.
 [20:27](https://youtu.be/ot_io5Xi13M?t=1228)

 ### Finality Latency